Israel working to integrate more Ethiopians in high-tech work - www.lokmattimes.com

 Israel working to integrate more Ethiopians in high-tech work

-Tel Aviv [Israel], December 21 (ANI/TPS): Israel's Ministry of Labor and its Innovation Authority announced plans to finance programmes ...
+Tel Aviv [Israel], December 21 : Israel's Ministry of Labour and its Innovation Authority announced plans to finance programmes ...

-Tel Aviv [Israel], December 21 (ANI/TPS): Israel's Ministry of Labor and its Innovation Authority announced plans to finance programmes for the training and placement of Ethiopians in the country's high-tech industry.
+Tel Aviv [Israel], December 21 : Israel's Ministry of Labour and its Innovation Authority announced plans to finance programmes for the training and placement of Ethiopians in the country's high-tech industry.

 Israel is known as a centre of high-tech entrepreneurship, so much so that the country has been dubbed "Startup Nation."

-The data in the field of high-tech employment show that despite the positive trends that have taken place in recent years and in view of the current situation, the rate of employment in high-tech among Ethiopians is still low - and only 4.6 per cent of Ethiopian men and 2.3 per cent of women are employed in high-tech, compared to rates of about 12 per cent and 7.5 per cent in high-tech among non-Orthodox Jewish men and non-Orthodox Jewish women, respectively.
+The data in the field of high-tech employment show that despite the positive trends that have taken place in recent years and in view of the current situation, the rate of employment in high-tech among Ethiopians is still low - and only 4.6 per cent of Ethiopian men and 2.3 per cent of women a per cent in high-tech among non-Orthodox Jewish men and non-Orthodox Jewish women, respectively.

 This, said the ministry, is part of the government's employment goals in the field of integrating Ethiopians into quality employment as well as its goals in the field of responding to the shortage of skilled manpower in the high-tech industry.